schloo/TripRip/README.md

 4. **Anthropic API key** (sign up for a developer account at [platform.claude.com](https://platform.claude.com/))
     - You’ll need to buy some credits.
 The cost of running this script is only about $0.15 per 100 trips using Claude's cheapest model (Haiku), but I believe $5 is the minimum purchase.

-## Quick Start Guide
+# Quick Start Guide

-> ### 🤓 Vibe coding for the first time?
+> ## New to vibe-coding?
 >
-> Copy and paste this into any LLM (Claude, ChatGPT, etc.), attaching the script and quick start guide, to get help.
+> I expect non-technical folks will have questions on how to get this working.
+As someone who is not a software engineer by any means, here’s how I would approach using LLMs to help me out.
 >
-> ```xml
-> I'm trying to use a Python script that exports flight history from TripIt.
-I have two documents:
+> ### Use LLMs to debug
+> Copy and paste this prompt into any LLM (Claude, ChatGPT, etc.), attaching the script and Quick Start Guide, to get help.
 >
-> 1. The Python script (triprip.py)
-> 2. The quick start guide
+> > I'm trying to use a Python script that exports flight history from TripIt.
+I have two documents: (1) The Python script, and (2) The quick start guide.
+> >
+> > Here's where I'm stuck: [setup, installation, running the script, etc.]
+> >
+> > Here's what I see in the terminal: [paste any error messages here]
+> >
+> > Here’s my setup: [Mac/Windows/Linux, python version, etc]
+> >
+> > Can you help me understand what's wrong and what I should do next?
+Please explain in simple terms - I'm not very experienced with coding.
 >
-> Here's where I'm stuck: [setup, installation, running the script, etc.]
->
-> Here's what I see in the terminal:
-> [PASTE ANY ERROR MESSAGES HERE]
->
-> My setup:
-> - Operating System: [Mac/Windows/Linux]
->
-> Can you help me understand what's wrong and what I should do next?
-Please explain in simple terms - I'm not very technical / experienced with coding.
-> ```
+> ### Other Tips
+> Once you are able to run the script, keep these things in mind:
+> - **First run**: Start with just watching it process 10-20 trips to verify accuracy
+> - **Leave it running**: Don't close the browser or interact with it while it's working
+> - **Spot check:** Use the table printed in terminal to verify a few random flights against TripIt
+> - **Re-runs**: Safe to run multiple times; it always processes all trips from scratch
+> - **Errors**: If individual trips fail, they're skipped with an error message (check terminal output)

 ### 1. Download Files